Umuzi-org/ACN-syllabus/content/topics/bootcamp/failure-at-bootcamp/_index.md

 - If we ask you to fill in a form: Do it carefully and correctly
 - If we give you a project to do: Do the whole thing, and make sure you follow the instructions.
 For example if we say "write a function that returns 5" and instead you print "five" to the screen we wont be very impressed

-## Finish your pre-bootcamp work BEFORE you get to bootcamp

-There are a couple of projects we've given to you.
-You need to get that stuff done before you get to bootcamp or you're going to have a very hard time at bootcamp.

 ## If we give you something to read then read it

 There are important details in the things we send you.
 You need to focus.